rom-melnyk/color-lite/README.md

-# color-lite v1.0.0 &mdash; the color managing library
+# color-lite v1.0.0 &mdash; the color management library

 Supports parsing and convenient handling of RGB(A) and HSL(A) color representations.
 Provides pretty same interface for color manipulations as LESS/SASS does.
    Read more about [RGB](https://en.wikipedia.org/wiki/RGB_color_model) and [HSL](https://en.wikipedia.org/wiki/HSL_and_HSV).